Glessel Hill Hike

 I checked with staff here to see if it was ok to pass through the estate to the Ness Glen walk back to Loch Doon Dam.
 I was informed many hikers visit the Observatory on there way round to Ness Glen and Loch Doon, and that the trail leads round to the right in this image, past the Fort.

-The Observatory was dammaged by fire in 2021, should be rebuilt soon.
+The Observatory was dammaged by fire in 2021, will not re-open.

 Loch Doon Dark Sky Observatory image